 This document is the property of GigaDevice Semiconductor (Beijing) Inc. and its subsidiaries (the "Company").
-This document, including any product of the Company described in this document (the "Product"), is owned by the Company under the intellectual property laws and treaties of the People's Republic of China and other jurisdictions worldwide.
-The Company reserves all rights under such laws and treaties and does not grant any license under its patents, copyrights, trademarks, or other intellectual property rights.
+This document, including any product of the Company described in this document (the "Product"), is owned by the Company according to the laws of the People's Republic of China and other applicable laws.
+The Company reserves all rights under such laws and no Intellectual Property Rights are transferred (either wholly or partially) or licensed (either expressly or impliedly).
 The names and brands of third party referred thereto (if any) are the property of their respective owner and referred to for identification purposes only.

-The Company makes no warranty of any kind, express or implied, with regard to this document or any Product, including, but not limited to, the implied warranties of merchantability and fitness for a particular purpose.
-The Company does not assume any liability arising out of the application or use of any Product described in this document.
+The Company does not assume any warranty or condition, express or implied, with regard to this document or any Product, including, but not limited to, the implied warranties of merchantability, fitness for any particular purpose, noninfringement, or any warranty arising out of the application or use of any Product described in this document.
 Any information provided in this document is provided only for reference purposes.
-It is the responsibility of the user of this document to properly design, program, and test the functionality and safety of any application made of this information and any resulting product.
+It is the responsibility of the user of this document to properly design, program, and test the functionality and safety of any application and any product produced.
 Except for customized products which has been expressly identified in the applicable agreement, the Products are designed, developed, and/or manufactured for ordinary business, industrial, personal, and/or household applications only.
-The Products are not designed, intended, or authorized for use as components in systems designed or intended for the operation of weapons, weapons systems, nuclear installations, atomic energy control instruments, combustion control instruments, airplane or spaceship instruments, traffic signal instruments, life-support devices or systems, other medical devices or systems (including resuscitation equipment and surgical implants), pollution control or hazardous substances management, or other uses where the failure of the device or Product could cause personal injury, death, property or environmental damage ("Unintended Uses").
+The Products are not designed or intended for use in, and no warranty is made respect to, any applications designed or intended for the operation of weaponry, nuclear equipment, atomic energy control instruments, combustion control instruments, airplane or spaceship instruments, traffic signal instruments, life-support devices or systems, other medical devices or systems (including resuscitation equipment and surgical implants etc.), pollution control or hazardous substances management, or other uses where failure to perform can reasonably be expected to result in personal injury, death, property or environmental damage ("Unintended Uses").
 Customers shall take any and all actions to ensure using and selling the Products in accordance with the applicable laws and regulations.
 The Company is not liable, in whole or in part, and customers shall and hereby do release the Company as well as it's suppliers and/or distributors from any claim, damage, or other liability arising from or related to all Unintended Uses of the Products.
 Customers shall indemnify and hold the Company as well as it's suppliers and/or distributors harmless from and against all claims, costs, damages, and other liabilities, including claims for personal injury or death, arising from or related to any Unintended Uses of the Products.
 Customers shall discard the device according to the local environmental law.

 Information in this document is provided solely in connection with the Products.
 The Company reserves the right to make changes, corrections, modifications or improvements to this document and the Products and services described herein at any time, without notice.
+And the company shall have no responsibility whatsoever for conflicts or incompatibilities arising from future changes to them.